 The two systems meet in what is called the circle of Willis, which also connects to the posterior and anterior communicating arteries.

 There are also two systems of veins that take blood away from the brain.
 Superficial veins handle the outer areas, and deep veins take care of the interior.

 There is also a set of internal cerebral veins.
 This pair merges into the great cerebral vein, which are also joined by the deep veins in the brain.

 These two sinuses join in what is called the confluence of the sinuses.
 From there, blood flows into the transverse sinuses and then the sigmoid sinuses before finally reaching the jugular veins.
-From there, it travels to the heart where it is re-circulated to the veins to receive oxygen.
+The blood then travels to the heart, where it is re-circulated to the major veins so it can receive fresh oxygen.